Even if you are a minority of one, the truth is the truth. ~~ Mahatma Gandhi

 So maybe I am a loser.
 Maybe if I admit to you that I’ve been out of work for more than a year, that it’s been an extremely difficult time in my life, the worse ever; perhaps if I reveal that ten years ago I fathered a child outside of marriage, and that I lost my church membership over it, I’ll lose all credibility in your eyes.
 I suppose if I mention to you the rotten relationship I have with several of my kids you’ll be as disgusted with me as they are.
 As a result you might no longer want to visit this little corner of the blogosphere.
 You may no longer want anything to do with me.
 I understand.
 I’ll only say, thanks for the time you’ve spent here and wish you well.

 I am who I am.
 I’ve revealed some of the chinks in my armor over the last couple of months in this blog.
 Some of it tongue-in-cheek.
 I had planned over time to reveal more.
-I hadn’t planned to do most of it at one swell swoop.
+I hadn’t planned to do most of it in one fell swoop.
 But there you go.